These men and women are proud to serve all of Livingston County and strive to help make this community a better and safer place for everyone:

 Chief Deputy Claypole graduated from Chillicothe High School and attended the Law Enforcement Academy at Missouri Western State College.
 Michael began his career in law enforcement in 1999 with the Buchanan County Sheriff’s Office as deputy sheriff.
 Michael has since worked as an officer for the Chillicothe Police Department from 2000 until 2008 and held the position of sergeant.
 Michael began working at the Livingston County Sheriff’s Office in 2008 and has earned the rank of sergeant and in January 2013 was promoted to chief deputy.

 You may reach Chief Deputy Claypole at firstname.lastname@example.org.

 Captain/Office Manager Sindy Thomas

 Sindy is a life long resident of Livingston County and graduated from Chillicothe High School.
 She accepted employment as a Deputy-Office Manager under Livingston County Sheriff Leland O’Dell in November 1991.
 Sindy attended the Law Enforcement Academy in 1992 at the Missouri State Highway Patrol Training Academy in Jefferson City.

 Sindy is the senior full time employee at the sheriff’s office.
 Sindy serves as Captain-Office Manager and is 3rd in command of the organization.
 Sindy is well respected in law enforcement for her hard work and organization skills while assisting other agencies and the Court system.
 Sindy is in charge or CCW Registration and Renewals.

-Sindy has 1 daughter and enjoys time with family.
+Sindy is married to Steve Thomas and she has 1 daughter.
+Sindy very much enjoys time with her family.
 Sindy reports she most enjoys her job when she has opportunity to help others and make a positive difference.

 Road Patrol Staff: